Gloomhaven is my favourite campaign based board game and in this article I’ll convince you why it’s a game deserving your attention.

 All these branching opportunities are recorded using stickers.
 Every time you open a new location you unlock the relevant sticker to place on the board map.
 You can enhance your cards, making them more powerful, by putting the relevant sticker on a specific slot in the card.
 Since the world is persistent, every sticker you place affects all parties working in the same world, but every party will have their own achievements that will allow them to enter certain missions (or not).

 The last point to discuss is the miniatures.
 The core game features 17 classes (only 6 usable from the beginning) with a total of 18 miniatures.
 There are however 47 monsters (or enemies) that are represented by cardboard standees.
 If you have a 3D printer, or you want really to use miniatures, online there are plenty of catalogues to help you replace the standees with miniatures.
-Being a fantasy world with a strong storytelling focus, the various races in the world are well described and all interact with each other, with Humans being only a portion of the city and even rarer in the wilderness.
+And if you want to get into 3D printing miniatures, there is no better time than right now Being a fantasy world with a strong storytelling focus, the various races in the world are well described and all interact with each other, with Humans being only a portion of the city and even rarer in the wilderness.